aldomatus/flask-sqlachemy_postgresql_rest-api/README.md

   <h4 align="center"></h4>

   <p align="center">
-    A simple REST API made with flask and containerized in Docker so that you can practice the methods: GET, POST, PUT and DELETE, create Docker containers and make use of Docker-compose.yml.
+    A REST api made with Flask in which you can practice the methods: GET, POST, PUT and DELETE, of a tasks list application.
+This API will be connected to the postgres database.
   </p>
 </p>